 Loss of consortium also falls under non-economic damages.
 This is compensation for the victim’s spouse for the intangible losses their marriage experienced.
 This can be loss of affection, sexual relations, comfort, assistance, and companionship.

 Punitive damages are only awarded in very specific cases.
 These are damages designed to punish the defendant for their reckless or intentional behavior that injured the plaintiff.
 These are not to make the plaintiff whole, but to serve as a deterrent and warning to the defendant.
 The defendant’s actions have to be deemed outrageous, like drag racing or road rage.

 A jury will take certain factors into consideration when determining punitive damages.
 These include any history of similar conduct in the past, how much harm they caused, and the likelihood of the award deterring the defendant or someone else from engaging in similar conduct.

 Retaining a South Carolina Car Accident Attorney

 If you have been injured in a car accident another type of personal injury claim, you need to speak with an experienced South Carolina car accident attorney.
-Our team at Elrod Pope Law Firm can help get the compensation you deserve.
+Our team at Elrod Pope Accident & Injury Attorneys can help get the compensation you deserve.
 Contact our office at 803-599-3080 to schedule a consultation.